-To identify the retail dairy basket, ERS uses the diary portion of the CE to determine how much money American households spent on several types of foods.
+To identify the retail dairy basket, ERS uses the diary portion of the CE to determine how much money U.S. households spent on several types of foods.
 On average, households participating in the 2003 diary spent about $328 for dairy products over the course of the year.
-These expenditures included $112.58 for fluid milk, $13.95 for fluid cream, $18.08 for butter, $97.04 for cheese, $58.09 for ice cream and related foods, and $28.26 for "other dairy products" like yogurt.
+These expenditures included $112.58 for fluid milk, $13.95 for fluid cream, $18.08 for butter, $97.04 for cheese, $58.09 for ice cream and related foods, and $28.26 for "other dairy products" such as yogurt.

-ERS uses data from Nielsen's Homescan panel to derive the quantities purchased and prices of products.
-In 2003, sample households divided their fluid milk expenditures among whole milk (26 percent), reduced-fat (54 percent), skim (20 percent), and buttermilk (under 1 percent).
+ERS uses NCP data to derive the quantities purchased and prices of products.
+In 2003, sample households divided their fluid milk expenditures among whole milk (26 percent), reduced-fat (54 percent), skim (20 percent), and buttermilk (less than 1 percent).
 For each type of milk, the total amount households spent was divided by the number of gallons they bought.
 For example, reduced-fat milk sold for about $2.61 per gallon, on average.
-It was assumed that 54 percent of the $112.58 spent on fluid milk by CE households was for reduced-fat milk, or $60.29.
+It was assumed that 54 percent of the $112.58 CE households spent on fluid milk was for reduced-fat milk, or $60.29.
 Based on the per-gallon price, households bought 23.06 gallons of reduced-fat milk in 2003.

 Spending on cheese was divided among four categories.
 The largest category included Cheddar, Colby, Swiss, Mozzarella, Muenster, and other relatively hard, natural cheeses.
 In total, these cheeses accounted for about 64 percent of the $97.04 that Nielsen households spent on cheese.
 Thus, CE households were assumed to have spent $61.66 for 17.02 pounds at $3.62 per pound.